ghga-de/milestones-docs/51-ethiopian-wolf/technical_specification.md

 Moving the existing file services into a monorepo might serve as a good proof of concept as these services are fully evolved and understood.

-Comming up with a strategy for life cycle management (versioning, releasing, branching) has highest priority and should servce a long-lasting solution.
+Coming up with a strategy for life cycle management (versioning, releasing, branching) has highest priority and should servce a long-lasting solution.
 The other aspects are less critical and might change in the future with preliminary solution being acceptable.